 LaTeX

-The de facto standard for scientific layout that has changed engineering and research communication.
+The de facto standard for scientific layout that changed how engineers and researchers format their work.

 Related task